Phylogenetic compression

 - Application 2: BLAST-like alignments across all pre-2019 bacteria

-- MOF (Microbes on a Flash Drive) implements BLAST-like search across all pre-2019 bacteria on ordinary laptop and desktop computers.
-For instance, time to search 2,826 EBI plasmids was reduced from the original 2120 CPU hours (BIGSI, pres./abs. only) to 44 CPU hours (MOF, pres./abs. and alignments).
+- Phylign implements BLAST-like search across all pre-2019 bacteria on ordinary laptop and desktop computers.
+For instance, time to search 2,826 EBI plasmids was reduced from the original 2120 CPU hours (BIGSI, pres./abs. only) to 44 CPU hours (Phylign, pres./abs. and alignments).

 - Want to learn more about the science behind?